smashweaver/weather-app/README.md

    npm run build:dev
 ```

-Wait for the build to finish, then open https://expo.dev in your browser, locate the weather-app's android internal distribution build, and install it on your Android device.
+Wait for the build to finish, then open https://expo.dev in the browser of your Android device, locate the weather-app's android internal distribution build, and select install.

 3. Start the metro bundler in your dev machine:
 ```bash